RobinTruax/resolution/documentation.md

 Since it's such a ubiquitous task, it is worth having a dedicated section on the topic of basic navigation: opening and closing files.

 There are a number of ways to open a file.
 On the launch screen, you will see a list of files recently edited with `rsltn`.
 You can start typing their names to jump to them or use the up and down keys to navigate to them.
 More often, you will use one of the following methods:
  - `<space>v` opens a file in the existing project; if no project is open, it will let the user choose a project.
 Similarly, `<space>V` lets the user choose a project and then a file.
 The currently open project is visible in the bottom-right.
-You will start out with no projects: create a project by using `<space>fc` and following the prompts.
-Create more file in the project from a template using `<space>fn`.
+You will start out with no projects, but the menu for opening projects also lets the user create a new project.
+ - `<space>n` lets the user create a new file in the project from a list of templates.
  - `<space>E` opens a sidebar file explorer that can also be used to create, delete, rename, copy, etc. files.
 Use the keybinding `g?` when your cursor is in the sidebar file explorer to see a list of keybindings.
  - `<space>s` opens a list of options for searching.
 Important options include `<space>sf` to search all files, `<space>sh` to search all files (inc. hidden files), `<space>sg` and `<space>sG` to search in the file and the project respectively.